 For employers outside the Queensland Government.

-Income protection insurance may provide your employees with an income if they aren’t able to work for a period of time due to illness or injury.
-It’s available to all employees, including those that are employed on a casual basis.
-You’ll find an overview of the role you play as an employer in the claims process in our handy factsheet.
+Income protection insurance may provide your employees with an income if they are temporarily unable to work due to an illness or injury.
+It is available to eligible employees, including those that are employed on a casual basis.

-If one of your employees wants to make a superannuation income protection claim, here are the steps you’ll need to follow:
+If one of your employees wants to make a QSuper income protection claim, you will need to:

-They can only receive an income protection benefit from a single source at any one time.
-They can lodge a claim with both us and WorkCover so they continue receiving an income.
-However, if their WorkCover claim is successful, they’ll need to pay back any income protection benefits to us.
+Your employee can lodge a claim with both QSuper and WorkCover so they continue receiving an income, however, they cannot receive an income protection benefit from QSuper and WorkCover for the same period.
+If an employee’s WorkCover claim is successful, they may need to pay back any income protection benefits to QSuper.

 Waiting period/leave requirements

 Waiting period varies depending on your employee’s cover.
-They can log in to Member Online to view their insurance details.
+Employees can log in to Member Online to view their insurance details.